2020/21 Part-time Postgraduate course

 Faculty of Life and Health Sciences

 This course is taught online so you can study where you want, when you want.

-This online course will enable occupational therapy graduates to enhance their global employability.
+This online course will enable occupational therapy graduates to enhance their professional development and global employability.

 In this section

 This course, for qualified occupational therapists, will enhance your knowledge so you can confidently step forward in your career and continue to provide healthcare to the highest standards.
 Taught exclusively online, you can study from anywhere in the world, at any time, so you can fit your learning around your current professional and personal life.